0x80/isolate-package/README.md

 ### Yarn

 For now, Yarn lockfiles are simply copied over to the isolated output.
-I have seen Firebase deployments work with it, but I find it likely you will run into an error.
+I believe I have seen Firebase deployments work with it, but it is likely you will run into an error.

 If you experience an issue, you can choose to exclude the lockfile from deployment by setting `"excludeLockfile": false` in your isolate.config.json